gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-07-14-shibuya-pixel-art-contest-2024.md

 - Polygon: planter inner shadow (1)

 Plus

-- Calligraphic pen nibs: dynamic line thickness
+- Calligraphic pen nibs to get variable line thickness
-- Infinite fills: dithered patterned textures
+- Infinite fills to get dithered patterns and textures

 {% include carousel_multi.html height="75" unit="%" duration="7" number="2" %}

 ## Bonus!

 I was having too much fun with dither patterns, so I drew one more piece just for kicks.
 This one is called 「生け花」"Ikebana" ("flower arranging") was exported at 200% because I miscalculated my document size at the beginning.
 I drew the cutters and then transformed them with Free Rotate and Scale.
-There was minor pixel touch-up for the final stage and it measures 400×512px.
+There was minor pixel touch-up after export and it measures 400×512px.
+Otherwise I used the same techniques as above.

 ![PNG](https://cdn.gingerbeardman.com/images/posts/shibuya-pixel-art-contest-2024-artworks-ikebana.png)